|Office Number:||1370 Van Hise Hall|

-Affiliated Departments: Department of Comparative Literature and Folklore.
-Religious Studies Program|
+|Affiliated Departments:||Department of Comparative Literature and Folklore, Religious Studies Program|

-About Me: I am Kim Nilsson Professor and Torger Thompson Chair.
+About Me: I am Birgit Baldwin Professor and Torger Thompson Chair.
 I am a native of Denmark.
-I received my M.A. and Ph.D. degrees in Scandinavian languages from University College London and my B.A.
+I received my M.A. and Ph.D degrees in Scandinavian languages from University College London and my B.A.
 Hons. in Icelandic and Norwegian at the University of Iceland.
 I joined the Department in the fall of 2001, where I teach a variety of courses on Old Norse-Icelandic language and literature and Scandinavian linguistics.
 My research interests include Old Norse-Icelandic language and literature, especially paleography and philology; hagiography; and color studies.
-I have published 15 books.
-The most recent are The Legends of the Saints in Old Norse-Icelandic Prose (Toronto, 2013); A female legendary from Iceland: “Kirkjubæjarbók” (AM 429 12mo) in The Arnamagnæan Collection (Copenhagen, 2011); (with Johanna Denzin), Romance and Love in Late Medieval and Early Modern Iceland: Essays in Honor of Marianne Kalinke (Ithaca, 2008), and (with A.N.
-Doane) Beatus Vir: Studies in Early English and Norse Manuscripts in Memory of Phillip Pulsiano (Tempe, AZ, 2006).
-My book, Sex, Sodomy, and Other Scandals: A Handbook for Priests from Medieval Iceland: AM 672 4to in The Arnamagnæan Collection, Copenhagen, has been submitted to Manuscripta Nordica for publication.
-I am currently working on two book projects.
-One is with Dario Bullitta on an edition tentatively entitled Three Humanist Compendia in Danish and Icelandic Translation.
-The other is with Carole Biggam; we both serve as co-general editors of Bloomsbury Publishing's 6-volume A Cultural History of Color.
-In addition to books, I have translated several sagas into Danish and published approximately 80 articles on a variety of topics within the field of Old Norse-Icelandic, including editions of religious texts, non-verbal communication, gender dysphoria, and color terms.I have lost track of the number of reviews I've written for journals and periodicals over the years.
+I have published several books.
+The most recent are The Vikings: Facts and Fictions (with Tristan Mueller-Vollmer) (2018), The Saints in Old Norse and Early Modern Icelandic Poetry (with Natalie M. Van Deusen) (2017), The Legends of the Saints in Old Norse-Icelandic Prose (2013), and A female legend fom Iceland: “Kirkjubæjarbók” (AM 429 12mo) in The Arnamagnæan Collection, Copenhagen (2011).
+My book, The Priest’s Eye: AM 672 4to in The Arnamagnæan Collection, Copenhagen, is forthcoming in the Manuscripta Nordica series.
+I am currently working on three book projects.
+One (in collaboration with Dario Bullitta) is an edition entitled Three Humanist Compendia in Danish and Icelandic Translation.
+The edition has been accepted for publication in the Bibliotheca Arnamagnæana series, but we still have to make some revisions.
+Another (in collaboration with Carole Biggam) is a six-volume work entitled A Cultural History of Color.
+Carole Biggam and I serve as co-general editors of the work and as editors of the volumes on Medieval and Enligtenment.
+The third (in collaboration with Dario Bullitta) is an anthologly of essays tentatively entitled The Saintly Splendor of Medieval Iceland.
+In addition to books, I have translated several sagas into Danish and published approximately 80 articles on a variety of topics within the field of Old Norse-Iceland, including editions of religious texts, non-verbal communication, gender dysphoria, and color terms.